COSC3020/wildcard-project-JamesOzzyburn/README.md

 ```

 ### Final Thoughts
 It seems that the time difference between python, node, and c++ with optimizations is pretty small all things considered.
-The really interesting part I think is how badly the AI converted code ran and that is also after I had to spend ~2 hours fixing the code it gave me by telling it the errors the build produced.
-So it really proves that once again that even with a fast language such a c++ if you give it bad code or poorly written code its going to run very poorly.
-Also it shows that compilers optimizations are very cool and a very easy way to potentialy "save/fix" very slow code.
+The fascinating part I think is how badly the AI converted code ran, and that is also after I had to spend ~2 hours fixing the code it gave me by telling it the errors the build produced.
+So it really proves that once again that even with a fast language such a c++ if you give it bad code or poorly written code it's going to run very poorly.
+Also, it shows that compilers' optimizations are very cool and a very easy way to potentially “save/fix” very slow code.